Hanna Sinclair

 Research Topic

-Dynastic Marriages and Cultural Interaction Between Sixteenth-Century Italy and France
+Dynastic Marriage and Cultural Interaction Between Sixteenth-Century Italy and France

 Supervisors: Professor David Parrott, Professor Filippo de Vivo

-My research interests concern the cultural history of late-Renaissance Italy, and Europe more broadly.
-I am particularly interested in the creation, promulgation, and material manifestations of authority; persecutions of minorities and illicit sexuality; court culture; rituals and spectacle; and material culture.
+My research interests concern the cultural history of Renaissance and Early Modern Italy, and Europe more broadly.
+I am particularly interested in the creation, promulgation, and material manifestations of authority; court culture; rituals and spectacle; persecutions of minorities and illicit sexuality; and visual and material culture.

-My DPhil thesis will investigate the dynastic marriages between France, Ferrara, and Florence in the sixteenth-century, which united political interests and ensured dynastic continuity.
-I will explore these events as moments of cultural interaction, however, unlike recent scholarship which has emphasised the positive cultural exchange which took place during such mergers, I will be researching possible antipathy or distrust towards the other party, or stereotypes evident in the accounts of the celebrations, particularly on national grounds.
-My hypothesis is that despite the lack of consolidated states, there was a strong concept of national consciousness in both Italian and French courts, especially in regards to the other.
-With the Reformation and the Italian Wars as a backdrop, tensions between the Bride’s entourage and the courtiers in her new home would be inevitable.
+My DPhil thesis will investigate the perceptions of foreignness and 'national identity' at the 1600 marriage celebrations of Maria de' Medici of Tuscany and Henry IV of France.
+I explore this event as a moment of cultural interaction, and as a microhistory of early modern identities and interrelations.
+However, unlike recent scholarship which has emphasised the positive cultural exchange which took place during dynastic marriages, I am researching how each group saw the other (or others) as different from themselves, and whether any negative perceptions or stereotypes were evident in the accounts of the celebrations, particularly regarding national identity.
+My contentions is that despite the lack of consolidated states, there was a strong concept of national consciousness in both Italian and French courts, especially in regards to the other.

 This research is funded by a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada (SSHRC), and a Graduate Scholarship from Jesus College.